-What Who When

-Feedback discussions Class teachers, Support staff As and when needed or

-and SENDCo requested

-Parents' appointments at Class teachers and SENDCo Meetings offered to all

-parent consultation evenings parents in Autumn and

-Class teachers and SENDCO Spring terms.

-as needed Individual appointments

-offered to all parents

-with SEND if requested.

-Home-School Book Parents / Carers and Daily as agreed between

-classroom staff parent/carer and class

-teacher.

-ILP Meetings Parents/Carers and teacher At parent meetings as

-and/or SENDCo needed or requested.

-Individual parent meetings to Parents/carers and SENDCO As and when needed or

-discuss needs and progress. requested

-Pupil Voice Teacher-led small group Once a year

-sessions to ascertain pupil's

-views.

-Pupil involvement in setting Termly

-and reviewing individual

-learning targets.

-Dunilla vievus aberred et 5-75 Townslo

-Pupil's views shared at Early Termly

-TAG Support Meetings 5

-TAC meetings Pupils with 3 or more Every 6 - 8 weeks

-agencies working with them
+What Who When Feedback discussions Class teachers, Support staff As and when needed or reeuback discussions and SENDCo requested Parents' appointments at parent consultation evenings Class teachers and SENDCo Meetings offered to all parents in Autumn and Class teachers and SENDCO as needed Spring terms.
+Individual appointments offered to all parents with SEND if requested.
+Home-School Book Parents / Carers and classroom staff Daily as agreed between parent/carer and class teacher.
+ILP Meetings Parents/Carers and teacher and/or SENDCo At parent meetings as needed or requested.
+Individual parent meetings to discuss needs and progress.
+Parents/carers and SENDCO As and when needed or requested Pupil Voice Teacher-led small group sessions to ascertain pupil's views.
+Once a year Pupil involvement in setting and reviewing individual learning targets.
+Termly Pupil's views shared at Early Support Meetings Termly TAC meetings Pupils with 3 or more agencies working with them Every 6 - 8 weeks